Ruka-CFW/s30-cfw/README.md

 * [Ruka Custom Firmware Installation Guide](install.md)
 * [How to Contribute](CONTRIBUTING.md)

+## Notes
+* You can uncompress the zip file on top of your existing SDCard, however the bin/gmenu2x file will be overwritten.
+Just make a copy of that if you want to reuse.
+You can easily put the original one back and everything will be back to normal.
+* Roms folder structure for EmulationStation is the same as the one used in all batocera images.
+If you already have a batocera SDcard with your content for another device, you can just extract our installation on top of that and you can reuse the content.
+Note that you will need to changes paths in config/emulationstation/es_systems.cfg to match the /mnt/extsd folder that the S30 uses as the sdcard mount point.

 ## Known Issues
 * RetroArch 1.9.7 load core/load content is currently broken (since 1.9.2 where a massive refactorization happened).
 However it works fine via EmulationStation or if you launch a core/rom combination directly (e.g. retroarch -L <core> <rom>)
 * PPSSPP games are rotated but the menu is not